House Rules

 A starship moves down the Vehicle Condition Track any time it fails an Increase Vehicle Speed check by 5 or more points, or when its pilot fails a maneuver check or Change Vehicle Speed check by 5 or more points, or when it takes damage to HP from a single attack that exceeds its Damage Threshold.
 After moving 5 steps down the condition track, a vehicle is disabled.
 A disabled vehicle flies straight at a speed that decreases by 1 step each round until it comes to a stop.
 A disabled vehicle cannot use its engines, hyperdrive, weapons, or shields, but its life support, computer, comms, and basic sensors still function normally.
 A starship that has moved part-way down the condition track but is not disabled recovers by itself at the end of an encounter, as does a ship that has been disabled by ion damage.
 Otherwise, a disabled ship can only be returned to normal by performing repairs with the Mechanics skill.
 During an encounter, a non-disabled ship can move one step up the condition track with the Reroute Power action.

-A starship rolls on the Vehicle System Damage Table below whenever a critical hit deals damage to the ship, or at other times at the DM's discretion (for example: collisions, environmental hazards, sabotage, or special weapon effects).
+A starship rolls on the Vehicle System Damage Table below whenever a critical hit deals damage to the ship, or at other times at the GM's discretion (for example: collisions, environmental hazards, sabotage, or special weapon effects).
 Player character starships roll 1d20.
 Since results 11 through 20 on the table are mostly uninteresting to anyone outside the ship, non-PC-occupied starships roll 1d10.
 For results of ion damage, roll 1d8.
 Results that aren't applicable can either be rerolled, or can move the ship –1 step on the condition track as a persistent condition and be treated as system damage (fixable from outside ship) for the purpose of making repairs.

 1d20 System Damage Effect Fixable from